rudranilroy/Non-minimally-coupled-loop-quantum-inflation-with-inverse-volume-corrections/README.md

 $^e$ Scuola Superiore Meridionale, Via Mezzocannone 4, I-80134, Napoli, Italy

+---

+Welcome!
+This repository contains the analytical derivations, numerical data, and plotting scripts accompanying the research paper "[Non-minimally coupled loop quantum inflation with inverse-volume corrections](https://arxiv.org/abs/2603.04182)".
+The codebase provided here contains the complete computational framework used to investigate slow-roll inflation driven by a scalar field non-minimally coupled to gravity within the effective framework of Loop Quantum Cosmology (LQC).
+Using the included Mathematica notebooks and Python scripts, you can fully reproduce the theoretical predictions and background dynamics for two physically motivated models: a Higgs-like quartic potential and string-inspired fractional monomial potentials.
+Additionally, the repository includes the computational tools necessary to evaluate the phase-space probability of achieving a sufficiently long inflationary phase, demonstrating how non-minimal coupling reshapes the favorable initial conditions following a quantum bounce.

 ## [Algebraic Computations](https://github.com/rudranilroy/arXiv-2603.04182/tree/main/Algebraic%20Computations)
 This folder contains the Mathematica notebooks used to perform the core algebraic computations and generate the phase-space probability plots presented in the paper.
 The code files are categorized based on the specific inflationary potential being evaluated: the Higgs-like quartic potential ($V\propto\phi^4$) and the string-inspired fractional monomial potentials ($V\propto\phi^{1/3}$ and $V\propto\phi^{2/3}$).